comparison · cleanshot-x

 - The single-key annotation workflow appeals to you.

-- You'd rather pick a different tool for video / GIF / OCR than have one tool do all of them mediocrely.
+- You'd rather pick a dedicated tool for recording / scrolling / OCR than have one app do all of them.

-Use both: plenty of users have the paid alternative for cloud-share workflows and a separate fast tool for everyday capture.
+Use both: plenty of people keep CleanShot X for cloud-share, recording, and scrolling workflows, and a separate fast tool for everyday capture-and-annotate.
 DrawShot can be that fast tool.
-They don't conflict; the hotkeys are remappable so you can have both installed.
+They don't conflict — DrawShot rides the native shortcuts, so CleanShot X can own its own.

-Genuinely — I built DrawShot in part because I admire what the established team has done with it.
+Genuinely — I built DrawShot in part because I admire what the CleanShot X team has done.
 It's polished, performant, well-thought-out, and the team ships updates regularly.
-The cloud product is a real piece of software, not a side feature.
-The macOS integrations (the menu bar, the keyboard shortcuts, the file naming) are clearly the work of people who care.
+CleanShot Cloud is a real piece of software, not a side feature.
+The macOS integrations — the menu bar, the keyboard shortcuts, the file naming — are clearly the work of people who care.

-The reason DrawShot exists isn't that the paid alternative is bad.
-It's that I wanted a different shape of tool — smaller, faster, free, no cloud — and that shape couldn't exist as a fork.
+The reason DrawShot exists isn't that CleanShot X is bad.
+It's that I wanted a different shape of tool — smaller, faster, free at the core, no cloud — and that shape couldn't exist as a fork.

-If you try DrawShot and decide the paid alternative is what you want, that's a fine outcome.
+If you try DrawShot and decide CleanShot X is what you want, that's a fine outcome.
 Both are good answers to slightly different questions.

 — Shraddha